RamziAlaa/ramzi-portfolio/projects/rabbit-game/rabbit-game.md

 # Hare

+> I heavily recommend poking around in the sub-repository `/projects/rabbit-game/Hare-Senior-Project` if you're interested in skimming the code for this project.
+>
-> You can look in the subrepository `/projects/rabbit-game/Hare-Senior-Project` if you want to poke around with the codebase.
-The executable is in the *"Releases"* section in the Github repo.
+> Furthermore, the binaries for the project are in the *"Releases"* section in the Github repo.

 Hare was my senior project back in high school.
 It's a game where you move a square in a level.
 There's no goal, but you can have fun moving very fast.